“Move fast and break things” was Facebook’s motto until 2014.

 So, what exactly is happening with these AI deals, and what can publishers learn from them?

 AI companies, most notably OpenAI, are forming licensing agreements with major publishers to use their content to train AI models and provide real-time, authoritative information through AI applications like ChatGPT.
+Other AI companies, such as Perplexity AI, are lagging behind.

 OpenAI’s Preferred Publisher Program, detailed in a leaked pitching deck from AdWeek, includes: